African Americans in Omaha, Nebraska

-African Americans in Omaha, Nebraska are central to the development and growth of the 43rd largest city in the United States.
-The first free black settler in the city arrived in 1854, the year the city was incorporated.
+African Americans in Omaha, Nebraska, are central to the development and growth of the 41st most populous city in the United States.
+While population statistics show almost constantly increasing percentages of Black people living in the city since it was founded in 1854, Black people in Omaha have not been represented equitably in the city's political, social, cultural, economic or educational circumstances since.
+In the 2020s, the city's African American population is transforming the city's landscape through community investment, leadership and other initiatives.

+Early history

+First recorded in the Omaha area in 1804, Black people have been present throughout the community for more than 220 years.
+Black people are first recorded arriving in the area that became the city when York came through in 1804 with the Lewis and Clark expedition and the residence of Jean Baptiste Point du Sable who lived at Fort Lisa for an extended period in 1810.
+There were also enslaved Black people at the Winter Quarters of the Church of Jesus Christ of Latter-day Saints in 1846.
+The first free Black settler in the city arrived in 1854, the year the city was incorporated.

 In 1894 black residents of Omaha organized the first fair in the United States for African-American exhibitors and attendees.
 The 2000 US Census recorded 51,910 African Americans as living in Omaha (over 13% of the city's population).
 In the 19th century, the growing city of Omaha attracted ambitious people making new lives, such as Dr. Matthew Ricketts and Silas Robbins.
 Dr. Ricketts was the first African American to graduate from a Nebraska college or university.
 Silas Robbins was the first African American to be admitted to the bar in Nebraska.
 In 1892 Dr. Ricketts was also the first African American to be elected to the Nebraska State Legislature.
 Ernie Chambers, an African-American barber from North Omaha's 11th District, became the longest serving state senator in Nebraska history in 2005 after serving in the unicameral for more than 35 years.